|Full Year, 2022 Toowoomba On-campus|

 Make notes and match information while listening to a conversation or monologue.

-Understand and use basic grammatical forms.
+Understand and use more advanced grammatical forms in speaking.

-Raised awareness of the areas of pronunciation that are proving difficult and work to improve them.
+Recognise areas of pronunciation that are proving difficult and work to improve them.

 Text and materials required to be purchased or accessed